syedhamzahaider/Flight-Management-System-DSA/README.md

-Sure!
-Here's an updated README.md file for the Flight Management System that uses the GNU General Public License:

 # Flight Management System

 This is a Flight Management System implemented in C++.
 It allows users to book domestic and international flights, view flight details, and cancel tickets.
 The system uses a singly linked list data structure to store passenger information.